Documented Dreamers weigh self-deportation, say they've been left behind by Congress

 "It’s really sad to see that thousands of talented people who grow up here, were educated here, and really have skills that the United States needs, have to self-deport," Patel told Fox News.

-There are currently two bills in Congress, but neither fix the problem, according to Mhatre and Patrel.
-The Dream and Promise Act in the U.S. House of Representatives includes some documented dreamers, but there are many nuances that cut out a bulk of the population.
+There are currently two bills in Congress, but neither fixes the problem, according to Mhatre and Patrel.
+The Dream and Promise Act in the U.S. House of Representatives includes some documented Dreamers, but there are many nuances that cut out a bulk of the population.
 The Dream Act in the U.S. Senate does not include documented Dreamers such as Patel and Mhatre.
-The pair are working with Rep. Deborah Ross, D-N.C., to introduce the America’s Children Act, which would permanently protect children of legal immigrants from aging out.
+They are working with Rep. Deborah Ross, D-N.C., to introduce the America’s Children Act, which would permanently protect children of legal immigrants from aging out.

 "The children of these workers, known as Documented Dreamers, grow up in the United States, attend American schools, and graduate from American universities; however, they can be forced to self-deport at age 21 when their dependent visas expire.
 I’m honored to be introducing legislation to protect these young adults from aging out and provide them with a pathway to citizenship.
 By enabling Documented Dreamers to stay in the country they call home, we will make our nation more competitive and ensure all families are treated with dignity and respect," Ross said in a statement to Fox News.